leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 The dialog type is perfect to be used when no real business logic needs to be executed.

-For example, the Good Bye skill simply uses the NLU configuration without any code written:
+For example, the Good Bye skill simply uses the skill configuration without any code written:

 ```json
 "actions": {